schedldave/cv2022/RW.md

 - What are the existing methods?

 ## Final Report
-Summarize your findings of (Part 1) as a chapter in the final report.
+Summarize your literature research (Part 1) as a chapter in the final report.
-The report also contains the solution to your homework in the other chapters.
+The report also contains the solution to your homework in additional chapters.
 Reports should be submitted by each team member.
 If there is an unequal distribution of contributions within your team describe it in the report (e.g., student A did 60% of the work while B only did 40%), and I will consider it for grading.

 Keep the sections in your report short and to the point, especially the homework descriptions.
 For example, a small result described and evaluated well will earn more credit than a long text where no aspect was done well.
 Be accurate in describing your solutions.
 Make sure to add references to all related work you reviewed or used (especially in the related work chapter).